xlab-si/iac-scanner-docs/_sources/02-runner.rst.txt

         The API token is generated in the `SonarQube`_ or `SonarCloud`_ UI user settings and requires user to have an account (for more info see `SonarQube user authentication token`_).

 ..
-Tip:: If you do not wish to supply your user token withing the config file, pass it as a secret in the API.
+Tip:: If you do not wish to supply your user token within the config file, pass it as a secret in the API.

 ------------------------------------------------------------------------------------------------------------------------